finite-element/finite-element-course/doc/source/L4_feprobs.rst

       \|u-\bar{u}\|_{L^2} \leq C|u|_{H^1}.

 ..
-Dropdown:: A video recording of the first part of this section is available here.
+Dropdown:: A video recording of the first part of the following material is available here.

     .. container:: vimeo